-The budget office encourages greater awareness and use of these funds, specifically regarding one-time investments or expenses.
+The budget office encourages greater awareness and utilization of these funds, specifically with regards to one-time investments or expenses.
 Unit financial leadership can access their current Institute Support Budget in Workday by running the Other Funding Sources - Funding by Gift and Designated - CR report (see the Appendix for more details on Workday reports).
 The balance reflected in these reports is updated in real-time and not at a single point in time.
 Historically, material gift revenues are released to units during September and March, which is aligned to the fiscal year milestones for the Foundation.

-If there are additional questions regarding the balance and appropriate use of gifts, please reach out to the Georgia Tech Foundation or Development for more information.
+If there are additional questions regarding the balance and appropriate use of gifts, please reach out to the below guideline owners for more information.